TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 This limits down the pagination to max.
 100 pages, if a user calls the news list with page 101, then the route enhancer does not match and would not apply the placeholder.

+A range larger than 1000 is not allowed.

 .. index:: Routing; PersistedAliasMapper